Please check with your individual program and school for instructions if you need to print out your document and have it reviewed by the library.

 Thesis and Dissertation Approval

-Click here for student forms and guidelines, including the thesis and dissertation formatting guidelines.
+Check Moodle for the most current student forms and guidelines, including the thesis and dissertation formatting guidelines.
 Be sure to use the approved paper and double-check your margins.
 Note:

 - The formatting instructions apply to theses/dissertations for all programs in the GTU consortium, except degree programs specific to JST-SCU.
-(JST-SCU students must refer to the graduate thesis policy for Santa Clara University.)
+(JST-SCU students must refer to the Submissions Guidelines for all Master's Theses and Doctoral Dissertations on the JST Registrar's page.)

 - The filing instructions are for the GTU Common M.A. and Ph.D. programs only.
-Once the Reference Librarian approves the formatting and paper of a GTU Common M.A. or Ph.D. student’s work, the student must take the final product and completed Graduation Check Sheet to the Academic Secretary on the third floor of the Le Conte Building to complete the filing process.
+Once the Reference Librarian approves the formatting and paper of a GTU Common M.A. or Ph.D. student’s work, the student must take the final product and completed Graduation Check Sheet to the Student Services office on the second floor of the Hewlett building to complete the filing process.

-- Students filing their Common M.A. and Ph.D. projects must provide them in two separate envelopes (M.A.) or boxes (Ph.D.) when they turn them into the Academic Secretary (see filing instructions).
+- Students filing their Common M.A. and Ph.D. projects must provide them in two separate envelopes (M.A.) or boxes (Ph.D.) when they turn them into Student Services (see filing instructions).

-- Please contact the Academic Secretary's Office with questions about the thesis/dissertation filing process.
+- Please contact Student Services with questions about the thesis/dissertation filing process.

 When you are completely finished, we will check that you are using the correct paper, have 1.5 inch margins on the left, and that your committee has signed and dated all copies of the title pages.